 Absolutely not.
 Just think about it: You are giving your little one something covered in sugar and allowing them to suck on it for a long duration of time.
-This can lead to tooth decay, which is something parents and babies certainly don't want or need.
-So avoid coating it with anything and never force your child to use it when they don't want to.
+This can lead to tooth decay.
+Tooth decay is something parents and babies certainly don't want or need.
+So, avoid coating it with anything and never force your child to use it when they don't want to.

 When should children stop using pacifiers?

 According to both AADP and ADA, the use of pacifier must be actively discouraged, either gradually or cold turkey, in children as soon as they reach the age of 4 years, if not sooner.